Atmospheric pressure plasma and low pressure plasma

-Artificially-created plasma is used as a physical surface pre-treatment method.
-Alongside “hot” plasmas for plasma welding or plasma cutting, these technologies are considered “cold” plasmas.
-We make a distinction here between low-pressure plasma (LPP) and atmospheric-pressure plasma (APP).
-APP systems are typically devices which can be integrated into various automation solutions under normal pressure conditions, and where the plasma chamber is located in a head which can move along the section of a part to be processed.
-APP systems are ideal for integration into production lines for industrial applications, for example before applying adhesive beading or liquid seals.
+Artificially generated plasma is used, for example as a physical surface pre-treatment method.
+In contrast to "hot" plasmas for plasma welding or plasma cutting, these technologies are called "cold" plasmas.
+Here, a distinction is made between low-pressure plasma (NDP) and atmospheric-pressure plasma (ADP).
+ADP systems are typically devices that can be integrated into various automation solutions under normal pressure conditions and where the plasma chamber is located in a head that can travel over the area of a component to be processed.
+ADP systems are ideal for integration into production lines for industrial applications, for example, for the application of adhesive beads or liquid sealants.

-LPP are chamber systems in which a vacuum is first created and then a process gas fed through, which then ignites to form plasma.
-In LPP systems, the components are placed or fed into a chamber.
-The plasma can reach and flush virtually the entire open surface of a product, including cavities, whilst APP systems are used on specific points and are limited with regard to their effective depth and width.
+NDPs are chamber systems in which a vacuum is first created and then a process gas is introduced, which is then sparked off to form plasma.
+In NDP systems, the components are placed or injected into a chamber.
+In this vacuum chamber, the plasma can reach and rinse almost the entire exposed surface including cavities of a product, whereas ADP systems are used selectively and are limited in their effective depth and width.